ConnorMaes/ConnorMaes.github.io/_posts/2023-01-25-Setting-Up-Active-Directory.md

 **How to create a GPO that prevents users from using PowerShell:**

+* Go to the "Group Policy Management" tool in Windows Server.
+    This should look very familiar to ADUC but with the addition of a few new OUs.
+* Select the "Group Policy Objects" OU, right click, and select "New".
-* Right-click the OU you wish to create a GPO for and select "Create a GPO in this domain, and Link it here..." or if you wish to link it later go to the "Group Policy Objects" OU and right click and select "New".
+    * Alternatively, Right-click the OU you wish to create a GPO for and select "Create a GPO in this domain, and Link it here..."
-* Give the GPO a name.
+* Give the GPO a name and click "Ok".
 Try to be very descriptive.
-I'll name it  Now you'll need to edit the settings.
+I'll name mine "User - Disable PowerShell".
 * Right click the newly created GPO and select "Edit".
-This is where you'll add the specific rule for a GPO.
-In this instance, we'll be created a GPO that blocks PowerShell for linked OUs.
+This is where we'll add the specific rule for a GPO.
 * Navigate to User Configuration > Policies > Windows Settings > Security Settings > Software Restrictrion Policies > Additional Rules
 * Now, right-click "Software Restriction Policies" and select "New Software Restriction Policies".
 * Select "Additional Rules", then right-click and select "New Path Rule".
 * Now you'll need to input the location of powershell.exe in the "Path" field.
-The most common path for PowerShell is C:\Windows\System32\WindowsPowerShell\v1.0.
+The most common path for PowerShell is C:\Windows\System32\WindowsPowerShell\v1.0 but it can also be found using Task Manager.
-* Set the "Security Level" to “Disallowed” Click OK.
+* Set the "Security Level" to “Disallowed”.
+Click OK.
     * Now, if you still need to link the GPO, navigate back to the Group Policy Management tool.
     * Right-Click the OU you wish to apply the GPO to and select "Link an existing GPO...".
     * Select your newly created and edited GPO and click "Ok".

+It turns out creating GPOs via PowerShell doesn't really exit as PowerShell lacks the commands to do so.
+You can make PowerShell scripts create GPOs that edit registry keys, but it's not recommended since editing registry keys can be very damaging to a system if you're not sure what you're doing.
 Here's the script that will have the same effect, but do it by editing registry keys:

 ``` PowerShell
 New-GPO -Name "Prevent PowerShell Usage"
 Set-GPRegistryValue -Name "Prevent PowerShell Usage" -Key "HKCU\Software\Microsoft\Windows\CurrentVersion\Policies\System" -ValueName "ExecutionPolicy" -Restricted
 ```

-It turns out creating GPOs via PowerShell doesn't really exit as PowerShell lacks the commands to do so.
-You can make PowerShell scripts create GPOs that edit registry keys, but it's not recommended since editing registry keys can be very damaging to a system if you're not sure what you're doing.
+I'll look forward to the day in which I can create GPOs through PowerShell scripts without having to edit registry keys, but that seems too convenient for hackers.
+I guess key registry or manual input will have to do for now...

 <br>